Data Protected - New Zealand

 Are there any special rules when processing personal data about children?

 Privacy Principle 4 requires agencies to have regard to an individual's age when deciding how to collect information to ensure that the way information is collected from children and young people is fair.
-Previously there was no such requirement under the old Privacy Act 1993.

 Are there any special rules when processing personal data about employees?